Look + Feel + Usability = Successful User Experience

 Vytautas: “What’s for sure is that lines between laptops, tablets, phablets, mobile phones are going to blur.
 It’s also safe to presume that some of these mediums will simply die out.

 As for mobile specifically I think we’re going to see a lot of demand for mixed reality (augmented and virtual realities), especially as mobile technology now is more than capable to run advanced and rich experience applications.
 As mentioned before, I’m ecstatic about voice UX to reduce tedious interactions.
 For example, users typing long forms on their mobiles is an interaction pack that is about to change - just imagine filling out the forms simply using your voice and adjusting the values only if needed.”

-How important is visual response by a mobile app?
+How important is the visual response by a mobile app?

-Vytautas: “Feedback, be it visual, audible, haptic etc. is essential to provide usable and more human centered experience.
-For a medium like mobile devices this is even more relevant, since users have to deal with a limited screen size.
+Vytautas: “Feedback, be it visual, audible, haptic etc. is essential to provide usable and more human-centred experience.
+For a medium like mobile devices, this is even more relevant, since users have to deal with limited screen size.
 Any element that user perceives to behave a certain way should do exactly that and nothing less.”